SK-ALIJAN/SK-ALIJAN/README.md

 <br>
 <br>
 <p>
   Hi there, I'm Alijan, your go-to Full Stack Web Developer with a passion for crafting exceptional digital experiences.
-With expertise in JavaScript, React, UI design, and Node.js, I bring innovation and functionality together to create cutting-edge web solutions that exceed expectations.
+With expertise in JavaScript, React, and Node.js, I bring innovation and functionality together to create cutting-edge web solutions that exceed expectations.
 Let's turn your ideas into reality!
 </p>

 <br>